 Following up is tedious, time-consuming to keep track of, and you may often wonder if you’re bothering people.
 But following up repeatedly with valuable resources and compelling offers is a proven way to educate your leads and boost sales.
 The fortune is in the follow-up.

-Here’s how to create and automate a lead magnet nurture campaign, from landing page to follow-up emails, so you can convert more leads into clients and grow your business.
+Here’s how to create and automate a lead magnet nurture campaign, from landing pages to follow-up emails, so you can convert more leads into clients and grow your business.

 Customizing your lead magnet strategy